vl09/bep-valentijn-leenaers/content/Methods.md

 ![ADXL354 mounted near the edge of the final cold plate](figures/cryostat_setup_mount.jpg)

-Experimental setup for cryostat vibration measurements.
-Left: the DIY dry 4K cryostat at SteeleLab with scope leads routed from the cold stage.
-Right: the ADXL354 breakout mounted near the edge of the final cold plate.
+Experimental setup for cryostat vibration measurements. a) DIY dry 4K cryostat at SteeleLab with scope leads routed from the cold stage. b) ADXL354 breakout mounted near the edge of the final cold plate.
 ```

 The measurement chain matches benchtop validation: three-axis analog outputs into the Rigol scope, with flip-test calibration applied in post-processing via [](#eq-voltage-to-g).